sunday32/How-to-Setup-Unity-for-Xbox-Console-or-Universal-Windows-Platform/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## 1. Get your License First
+## 1. Get Your License First

-> NOTE : Process takes about 15 - 30 Minute to Setup Depanding how fast your going dont let the long notes make you nervous i just wanted to make sure i covered everything :)
+> NOTE : Process takes about 10 - 45 minute to setup depending.

-> NOTE : Cost $20 USD Membership Last Forever Only 1 Time Payment!
+> NOTE : Microsoft Membership Cost $19.99 USD Membership Last Forever Only 1 Time Payment!

-> IMPORTANT : Why is this needed it gives you Developer Access on your Xbox and Lets you upload your [UWP] Universal Windows Platform or Game App on the [Xbox Store] Microsoft Store!
+> IMPORTANT : Why is this membership needed it gives you Developer Privilege to Xbox and Lets you upload your [UWP] Universal Windows Platform, Game, App, on the Microsoft Store or Xbox Store.

 ### -- 1.
 Getting your Microsoft Partner Center Account - https://www.xbox.com/en-US/publish

 ### -- 2.
 Microsoft Partner Center

 <img width="750" src="https://github.com/sunday32/How-to-Setup-Unity-for-Xbox-Console-or-Universal-Windows-Platform/blob/main/1.%20Get%20your%20License%20First/2.%20Visiting%20Xbox%20Registration%20Site.png">

 ### -- 3.
 Selecting Membership Type
 > NOTE : There will be 2 Types of Membership Types ID@XBOX or Creator Program